oracle-livelabs/security/data-safe/sqlfw/sqlfw-ocw.md

 10. In the **Password** and **Confirm Password** boxes, enter a database password for `APP_USER`.

-    Note: The password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
+    Note: The password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, one number, and one special character.
 It cannot contain the double quote (") character or the username "admin".

 11. At the bottom, enable **Web Access**.